d12frosted/elpa-mirror/gnu/llm-readme.txt

   important to remember never to check your key into a public repository such as GitHub, because your key must be kept private.
 Anyone with your key can use the API, and you will be charged.

+  For embedding users. if you store the embeddings, you *must* set the embedding model.
+Even though there's no way for the llm package to tell whether you are storing it, if the default model changes, you may find yourself storing incompatible embeddings.

 2.1 Open AI